 Young Lives was established as an international study of childhood poverty in 2002 when we started to follow the lives of 12,000 children in Ethiopia, India (in the states of Andhra Pradesh and Telangana), Peru and Vietnam.
 These children, across two cohorts, the Younger Cohort born in 2001-02 and the Older Cohort born in 1994-95, are now aged 18/19 and 25 years respectively.

 Young Lives has evolved to shed light both on the drivers and impacts of child poverty, and the determinants of a successful transition into young adulthood with particular emphasis on the labour market and education.
 The study aim is to generate evidence to help policymakers design programmes that make a real difference to poor children, youth and their families.

-As the research team is following two groups of children – a cohort born in 2001-02, and an older cohort born in 1994-95.
-This means that we can compare the same children at different ages to see how their lives are changing, as well as different children at the same age, to see how their communities have changed over time.
+As the research team is following two cohorts, we are able to compare the same young people at different ages to see how their lives are changing, as well as different youth at the same age, to see how their communities have changed over time.

 Who we are

-In this new video, our Director and researchers describe the unique nature of the Young Lives study, its legacy, and what this means for children across the world.
+This video describes the unique nature of the Young Lives study, its legacy, and what this means for children across the world.